williamcfrancis/Canny-Edge-Detector/README.md

 * (OUTPUT) Ori: H x W matrix representing the orientation of derivatives.

 ## Detect Local Maximum
-The function ’nonMaxSup’ is to find local maximum edge pixel using non- maximum suppression along the line of the gradient.
+The function `nonMaxSup` is to find local maximum edge pixel using non- maximum suppression along the line of the gradient.
 The operation further suppresses noises.
 * (INPUT) Mag: H x W matrix representing the magnitude of derivatives.